-iAffairs is an online hub produced by students of the Norman Paterson School of International Affairs (NPSIA) at Carleton University.
-We have created a comprehensive online network that can facilitate academic discussion by engaging the diverse international affairs community in Canada and around the world, with a specific focus on students, emerging scholars, and young professionals. iAffairs is supported by the editorial staff of the Canadian Foreign Policy Journal (CFPJ).
+iAffairs is supported by the editorial staff of the Canadian Foreign Policy Journal (CFPJ).
 The partnership with CFPJ provides the journal with an approachable and expansive online network and a tool to follow and anticipate emerging trends in the international policy community.

 iAffairs Canada and its team are focused on providing: